ElectronicCats/arduino-wch58x/README.md

 # Contributing

+We :heart: contributions from everyone.
 If you want to contribute or have bugfixes, open an issue/PR here.

 # Licensing and Credits
 * The [Arduino IDE and ArduinoCore-API](https://arduino.cc) are developed and maintained by the Arduino team.
 The IDE is licensed under GPL.